By Kiarran T.L. Diaz •

 The war on reproductive rights is not new.
 It’s not something that has never touched American Soil.
 Genocide of non-Christian peoples is not a sudden thing.
 Missionaries from England and Spain came with each colonizing ship and they forced America’s Indigenous to bow to their own beliefs.
 Those who didn’t, were killed – or tortured in some cases.

 At a certain point, you should stop and look at the media you are consuming and determine if it has any care for its intended audience.
-I would recommend The Handmaid’s Tale to White women who voted for Trump.
-I would recommend it to the pink-p*ssy hat feminists.
-But I would never and will never push this show on a person who clearly understands its consequence, a consequence that is their very own history.
+I would recommend The Handmaid’s Tale to white women who voted for Trump.
+I would recommend it to the pink-pussy hat feminists, but I would never and will never push this show on a person who clearly understands its consequence, a consequence that is their very own history.